 The monument forms a pair with another funerary monument, executed twenty years later by Andrea del Castagno (ca. 1421-1457).
 This monument commemorates the Italian condottiero Niccolò da Tolentino (ca. 1350-1435).
 This mercenary captain lead the forces of Florence to victory over Siena at the Battle of San Romano in 1432, a battle that was immortalised in three paintings by the aforementioned Paolo Uccello.
 For his services to Florence, Da Tolentino was also buried in the Duomo.

 The frescoes on the inside of the dome are perhaps the most impressive works of art in the Duomo.
-Originally the dome was not decorated at all on the inside, but Grand Duke Cosimo I de’ Medici ordered Giorgio Vasari (1511-1574) to fresco the entire surface, some 3.600 square metres.
+Originally the dome interior was not decorated at all, but Grand Duke Cosimo I de’ Medici ordered Giorgio Vasari (1511-1574) to fresco the entire surface, some 3.600 square metres.
 Vasari’s fresco of The Last Judgment is simply huge, and the artist died before it was completed.
 Federico Zuccari (ca. 1540-1609), who may have already been involved in the project, continued the work and finished the great fresco in 1579.
+Time for a couple of images:

 One of the oldest decorations inside the Duomo can be found above the main entrance.
 Just below the huge clock made by Paolo Uccello, one can see a lunette with a charming mosaic of the Coronation of the Virgin.
 Several angels are depicted in the scene, and the symbols of the four evangelists – eagle, ox, lion, man – are present as well.
 Vasari attributed the work to Gaddo Gaddi (ca. 1240-1312), who was both a friend of Giotto and Taddeo Gaddi’s father.
 If Vasari’s attribution is correct, the mosaic was probably executed in the early 1300s.